 Initiated arguably by John B. Watson, with his publication of "Psychology as the Behaviorist Views It" (often referred to as the behaviorist manifesto), who described his behaviorist approach in psychology as "a purely objective experimental branch of natural science".
 More on Classical Behaviorism

-schizophrenia and depression and the success of cognitive treatments such as rational emotive therapy (RET).
+Radical behaviorists would claim that all our actions can be explained in terms of environmental factors.
+This is a somewhat extreme view in that it ignores biological and cognitive influences, particularly given research that has found genetic factors to play a part in disorders such as schizophrenia and depression and the success of cognitive treatments such as rational emotive therapy (RET).
 Popular holders of the radical behaviorism approach were J.B.
 Watson, and Skinner, but psychologists today widely acknowledge the importance of cognitive and biological factors in explaining disorders and behavior.
 More on Radical Behaviorism

 What does it assume?

-1) Behaviorists assume that we can understand people by observing their behavior.
+- Behaviorists assume that we can understand people by observing their behavior.
 This contrasts with the cognitive approach which looks at thought processes and other unobservable activities.

 Evaluation of the Behavioral Approach:

-Behavior: Altruism: Why do we help other people?
-Find out about altruism in humans and what animal altruism tells us about ourselves. more...
+- Behavior: Altruism: Why do we help other people?
+Find out about altruism in humans and what animal altruism tells us about ourselves.
+More...